JordanHatch/simple-handbook/writing-content/page-title.md

 ---
 title: Set the title for a page
+order: 2
 ---

 You should set a title for every page.
 The value of the `title` setting is displayed on the page itself, in the navigation bar and breadcrumbs, and in the `<title>` tag of the page that appears in your web browser.

 To set the title, you need to add _front matter_ at the top of your Markdown file.
 Front matter always starts and ends with three dashes (`---`).

 After the front matter, you can write your content as normal.